Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 09:43 Well, you know, there's always next week.

-09:51 So I love context managers, and I've used context lib, context manager decorator to create context managers.
+09:50 So I have used, I love context managers, and I've used context lib, context manager decorator to create context managers.

 10:07 With context manager, you decorate a function with the decorator context manager, and then you put a yield in the middle of it or anywhere in it.

-10:22 No, context manager, you put a yield in it, but it can be in the middle of an exception block or try except or something else.
+10:22 No, context manager, you put a yield in it, but it can be in the middle of like an exception block or tri-accept or something else.

-10:30 And then, so it runs the first part, and then after the with block, it tears it down with the teardown.
+10:30 And then, so it runs the first part, and then after the width block, it tears it down with the teardown.

-10:36 It's nice.
-I knew about this.
-But then I was reading an article from Trey Hunter.
+10:37 I knew about this, but then I was reading an article from Trey Hunter.

 10:41 What is a context manager?